Sriharan-S/breast-cancer-detection/README.md

 - **Preprocessing:** Standard scaling, label encoding
 - **Metrics:** Accuracy, precision, recall, F1 score

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

 ## 📄 License

 This project is licensed under the MIT License.